Johns Manville Corp.

 8 a.m. - 4 p.m, weekdays

 The Johns-Manville site is an approximately 150-acre asbestos disposal area located in Waukegan, Lake County, Illinois.
 Approximately 3 million cubic yards of off-specification products and wastewater sludge, containing asbestos, and to a lesser degree, lead, chromium, and thiram, were disposed in the eastern area of the 300-acre Johns-Manville property.
 The disposal area is approximately 25 to 30 feet above grade.
 The site is located in an industrial area, and the nearest residential area is about one half mile northwest of the site.
 The population of Waukegan is 67,500.
 The site is bordered by Lake Michigan and the Illinois Beach State Park, both of which are used for recreation.
 Studies conducted at the site indicated that airborne asbestos presented the greatest potential risk.
 Johns-Manville ceased operations onsite in summer 1998.
 All former manufacturing buildings were demolished in 2000-2001.Since 1998, seven additional areas, all of which contained asbestos-containing material (ACM) were discovered outside of the Johns-Manville fence line.
 These areas have been characterized by Johns-Manville.
 In 2002, the largest of the six sites was cleaned up under an EPA-funded removal action.
-A remedial design for the clean up of other sites (the "southwest sites") is expected in 2008.

 - Modification letter and tables (PDF) (42pp, 1.4MB) February 1, 2012 - EPA agrees to modify the Engineering Evaluation / Cost Analysis